Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 - Qiyas
 - Actions of people of Madina etc

-Aqeedah:
+**Aqeedah:**
-Khawarij first to engage in order to prove their position that sinners are disbelievers.
+Khawarij first to engage to prove their position that sinners are disbelievers.
 Mu'tazila came next with their incorrect usage of logic and gained backing especially by Al-Mamun which led to famous conflict with Imam Ahmad.
 Abu'l Hasan Al-Ashari and Abu Mansur Al-Maturidi step on to the scene with their refutations of both the incorrect Mu'tazali application of logic and also the extreme aversion to rational discourse of faith by Imam Ahmad.
 Leads to the development of the 3 sunni schools that are around today, Ashari, Maturidi and Athari schools.

-Tasawwuf:
+**Tasawwuf:**
 Science of spirituality which became canonised from 12th - 15th Centuries by figures such as Abdul Qadir Al-Jilani, Mohinuddin Chisti, Ibn Arabi and Abul Hasan Ash-shadhili into their respective turuq (paths).
 Each sheikh of the tariqa would have mureeds that they would certify when ready to take on their own mureeds to continue the tariqa.

-Shi'ism:
+**Shi'ism:**

 Originally stemmed as a political group who believed Ali RA should have been caliph instead of Abu Bakr.
 That position led them to hold the caliphs before Ali RA and those that supported them to be usurpers which led them to not trust their hadiths.
 They rejected the concept of Caliphate and replaced it with Imamate where each imam a descendant of the Prophet is chosen and is God's infallible representative on Earth.

 Main branch is Twelver Shi'ism that believes there are 12 imams after the Prophet ending with Imam Muhahammad al-Mahdi in 874 when he went into hiding at 5 years old.
 Began the period of Minor Occultation where special representatives were able to communicate with him and receive guidance for the community but in 941 it was announced that the imam went into Major Occultation and communication with him became impossible.

 Who would only return toward the end of times.
 Alongside the Twelvers are the Seveners and the Zaydis who believe in 5 imams.